pixee/docs/docs/open-pixee.md

 # Open Source

-Pixee believes in open source.
-We leverage tools from the community and strive to contribute where there are gaps and where we can provide unique solutions.
+Pixee believes in open source!
+We leverage tools from the community and strive to give back when possible.

 ## Codemodder